olgarithms/sphinx-tutorial/index.md

 ## Workshop overview

-This workshop will walk you through the steps of using the `sphinx` tool for documentation generation for a Python API, hosting them on Github pages and automatically creating new versions on code updates.
+This workshop will walk you through the steps of using the `Sphinx` tool for documentation generation for a Python API, hosting them on Github pages and automatically creating new versions on code updates.